shuangbenchen25/shuangbenchen25/README.md

 ## Hi there 👋

+🇨🇳This is Shuangben Chen from Yuanpei College of Peking University.

+🕙 PKU Undergraduates 2025-2029
+🌱 Currently learning AI (mainly Embodied AI)
+🤔 Willing to know about anything cool and SCI-FI!

+Contact me via: shuangbenchen25@gmail.com

 <!--
 **shuangbenchen25/shuangbenchen25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.